 CELEBRATING BLACK HISTORY MONTH

-- The Committee on Microbiological Issues Impacting Minorities salutes Dr. Welton I. Taylor for his many years of outstanding contributions to the field of microbiology
+The Committee on Microbiological Issues Impacting Minorities salutes Dr. James E.K.
+Hildreth for his outstanding contributions to the field of microbiology.

 - ASM Conferences